RiccardoBiondi/segmentation/README.md

   - INPUT: will contains all the scans to segment
   - OUTPUT: will contain the segmented scans
   - TRAIN: will contain all the scans of the training set. (**NOTE** Cannot be the INPUT folder)

+> :warning: INPUT and TRAIN folder cannot be the same

 Now run Snakemake with the following configuration parameters :